Les Green: Hull City

 Following this Hull City came calling for Green's services and he signed for The Tigers in 1960.
 Following 4 appearances Green returned to Non-League football with Nuneaton Borough.

 Burton Albion

 After three years with Boro, Green joined Burton Albion under the management of Peter Taylor.

-Hartlepool United
+Hartlepools United

-After just three months with the Brewers, Green followed Taylor to Hartlepool United where he made 34 appearances over the course of two seasons.
+After just three months with the Brewers, in the 1965–66 season Green followed Taylor to Hartlepools United, where he made 34 appearances until the 1966-67 season.